Blissblass/productivity_app/README.md

 # To Do

-Changing the style of a Task item when it's being dragged would be a nice way to communicate the action to a user.
-Also shortening the width when its about to be dropped into the Droppable for deletion is a feature that I'm planning on adding in the future.
+Changing the style of a Task item when it's being dragged would be a reliable way to communicate the action to a user.
+Shortening the width of a draggableItem when its hovered over a Droppable for deletion is a feature that I'm planning on adding in the future, as an indicator for this would be an effective way for communicating the action to the user.

 # Technologies used